$S$-Integral Points in Orbits on $\mathbb{P}^1$: Introduction

 In our proof, for each $n$ where $\vphi^n(\alpha)$ is $S$-integral relative to $\beta$, we instead show there exists a place $v_n \in S$ such that the inequality

 where $m'$ now depends not only on $d$ but also on $|S|$.
-This requires a finer control on some estimates which we prove in Proposition \ref{Distribution5}.
-The advantage is that we can now apply a quantitative Roth's theorem (Theorem \ref{Diophantine1}) that only deals with a single place $v$, but in return provides us with a much better upper bound on the number of exceptions, as we will now explain.
+The advantage is that we can now apply a quantitative Roth's theorem (Theorem \ref{QuantitativeRoth}) that only deals with a single place $v$, but in return provides us with a much better upper bound on the number of exceptions, as we will now explain.

-For simplicity, let's first assume that $|S|$ is much larger than $d$ and that $\beta$ is not in the forward orbit of a critical point; i.e. $\vphi^n(x) = \beta$ has $d^n$ distinct solutions for all $n$.
+For simplicity, let's first assume that $\beta$ is not in the forward orbit of a critical point; i.e. $\vphi^n(x) = \beta$ has $d^n$ distinct solutions for all $n$.
 We let $N$ be the smallest positive integer such that $d^N > (2+\delta)|S|$.
 Then since

 if $\vphi^n(\alpha)$ is $S$-integral relative to $\beta$, we get

 Hence there exists a place $v$ such that

 This implies that $\vphi^{n-N}(\alpha)$ is equally close, with some negligible error when $n$ is sufficiently large, to a root of $\vphi^N(x) = \beta$, say $\beta_n$.
 Then